antariandel/daqhats_dev/README.md

 #### List the installed boards
 You can use the tool **daqhats_list_boards** to display a list of the detected MCC DAQ HATs.
-This list is generated from the EEPROM images so it will not be correct if you change the board stack without updating the EEPROM images (see below.)
+This list is generated from the EEPROM images, so it will not be correct if you change the board stack without updating the EEPROM images (see below.)

 #### Update the EEPROM images
 If you change your board stack, you must update the saved EEPROM images so that